Raudius/homegrown/README.md

 ## Uses
 Homegrown was inspired by [Airscript](https://airtable.com/developers/scripting).
-As such, the intended use-case for homegrown is as a dumbed-down scripting API to embed inside web-applications.
+As such, the intended use-case for Homegrown is as a dumbed-down scripting API to embed inside web-applications.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)